Anasauce/Little-Bytes/README.md

 Please notify us if you would like to pick up an issue oaklandtechforkids@gmail.com

-- Setup environment for Node and install all dependencies
+- Setup environment for Node and install all dependencies.
+Run locally on port 2720.

 - Create database: